x86dev/docker-seafile/README.md

 Docker image for Seafile
 --------------------

-This Dockerfile installs [Seafile](https://www.seafile.com) 3.x with HTTPS (TLS) enabled by default.
+This Dockerfile installs latest [Seafile](https://www.seafile.com) with HTTPS (TLS) enabled by default.

 Idea and initial Dockerfile was based on https://github.com/alvistar/seafile-docker